 If you use compatible bank software or a compatible bank's website, you can use e-Banking to connect it.
 This enables you to process e-Payments and e-Reconciling.

-TIP: Click the company you're working in to view a list of all compatible banks and their e-Banking components:
+TIP: Click the country you're working in to view a list of all compatible banks and their e-Banking components:

 After you select the bank type, click Configure then edit the details of your electronic banking.
-For more information about this, please refer to the section Configure your bank account.
+For more information about this, refer to the section Configure your bank.

-NOTE: You must install the component on each computer that will use e-Banking.
+NOTE: Install the component on each computer that will use e-Banking.

 Account Details